HS-Teaching/MazeGenerator/README.md

 This project contains a scene "MazeGen".
 The GameObject MazeGen hook up the script MazeGenerator.
 This component takes a GameObject
 Wall (use the provided or another one) with Wall Length 2 (z-axis unit of the wall), x, and y size.

+For the entrance/exit of the maze, delete two walls of the outer walls of the maze.
+Because it is a perfect maze it does not matter where you set the entrance/exit.

 Run the project the maze will be generated (Maze GameObject).
 Drag and Drop the Maze in Playmode into the Prefabs folder to save it for further usage.